 The intervals between the horizontal lines in the diagram, may represent each a thousand generations; but it would have been better if each had represented ten thousand generations.
-After a thousand generations, species ( $\Delta$ ) is supposed to have produced two fairly well-marked varieties, namely $a^i$ and $m^i$ .
+After a thousand generations, species (A) is supposed to have produced two fairly wellmarked varieties, namely a^1 and m^1 .
 These two varieties will generally continue to be exposed to the same conditions which made their parents variable, and the tendency to variability is in itself hereditary, consequently they will tend to vary, and generally to vary in nearly the same manner as their parents varied.
-Moreover, these two varieties, being only algidty modified forms, will tend to inherit these advantages which made (their common parent (A) more numerous than most of the other inhabitants of the same country; they will likewise partake of these more general advantages which made the genus to which the parent-species belonged, a large genus in its own country.
+Moreover, these two varieties, being only slightly modified forms, will tend to inherit those advantages which made their common parent (A) more numerous than most of the other inhabitants of the same country; they will likewise partake of those more general advantages which made the genus to which the parent-species belonged, a large genus in its own country.
 And these circumstances we know to be favourable to the production of new varieties.